Everywhere you turn these days, there is a mainstream media article, or blog post, or even a YouTube video on how to make your relationship stronger.

 This includes political, religious, social, and even financial values.
 A person who truly loves you will accept all of these and actually love you for them.
 Compromising on these principles will only reduce you to a fake version of yourself.

 And when you get comfortable, you will realize you weren’t ok with the changes in the first place.
 So, spare yourself the regret down the line and just stick to your guns.

 We all have a plan for our lives.
-What you want to do for work, where you want to live, if and when you want to get married and so on.
-All these are valid expectations that you definitely should not compromise on when in a relationship.
+What you want to do for work and professional goals, where you want to live, if and when you want to get married, and so on.
+All these are valid expectations that you definitely should not compromise on when in a healthy relationship.

 This is because unlike a choice of rug or what movie to watch, they are huge decisions that determine the course of the rest of your life.